In the last post, I introduced the idea of building a financial team.

 Financial Planner.
 Investment Advisor.
 Wealth Advisor.
 Insurance Advisor.
 Portfolio Manager.
 The list goes on.

 This is why trust matters so much.
-You need to know that the person sitting across from you is recommending what's actually in your best interest, not just what fits inside their toolbox.
+You need to know that the person sitting across from you is recommending what's actually in your best interest — not just what they’re able to offer directly.
+The best advisors will educate you on your options, even when something outside their scope may be worth exploring.
+They'd rather point you in the right direction than keep you in the wrong product.

-Why Start with a Financial Advisor?
+Why Start With a Financial Advisor?

 Two reasons.
 Both of them matter.